Symbolic local bifurcation analysis of scalar smooth maps: Ideal membership problem and tools from algebraic geometry

-The principal ideas of \Gr basis have been extended for localizations of the polynomial ring and formal power series.
-Here, we are concerned with local rings and the terminology {\it ``Standard basis''} (not \Gr basis) is usually used in the context of local rings.
-Following Wright and Cowel's remark, Gatermann and Hosten \cite{GatermannHosten} used the localizations of the polynomial ring (a local ring) to circumvent the problem.
 The localization of the polynomial-germ ring gives rise to the fractional germs, \ie germs with a fractional representative in their germ-equivalent class.
 Although the set of all fractional germs is a local ring, yet it is still a much smaller ring than the ring of smooth germs.
 The other alternative is the local germ ring of all formal power series.
 This is a larger ring than the fractional germs and it is, perhaps, suitable due to Borel lemma.
-(Borel lemma indicates the existence of a one-to-one correspondence modulo flat functions between smooth germs and formal power series through their Taylor series expansion.)
-One of the main obstacles in working with the local rings is termination of the algorithms.
-There are methods in the literature for computing the {\it standard basis} (for fractional maps using Mora normal form) so that they solve the problem of algorithm terminations.
-Yet for the case of formal power series, no computer program can compute and store infinite formal power series expansions and thus, their truncations up to certain degrees are mostly unavoidable.
-In other words, the computations are performed modulo a sufficiently high degree (we will justify this in Theorem \ref{Thm2.18} (part 4)).
-In this section we investigate and compare the computations in the local (germ) rings of polynomials, the fractional germs and formal power series with those in the ring of smooth germs.
-We discuss the circumstances on which they can be alternatively used.
-This helps to efficiently use the different algorithms and yet ensure about correctness of the results.
+Borel lemma indicates the existence of a one-to-one correspondence modulo flat functions between smooth germs and formal power series through their Taylor series expansion.